lorduskordus/fedora-atomic/README.md

 ## Verification

 These images are signed with [Sigstore](https://www.sigstore.dev/)'s [cosign](https://github.com/sigstore/cosign).
-You can verify the signature by downloading the `cosign.pub` file from this repo (under the images folder) and running the following command:
+You can verify the signature by downloading the `cosign.pub` file from this repository and running the following command:

 ```sh
 cosign verify --key cosign.pub ghcr.io/lorduskordus/<IMAGE>